009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

   You: No problem, I'm a Python hero!

-- Target
+- **Target**
-  --> The goal is to develop a voice control system that responds to the command: "Hello Hal" --> It should contain the follwing features which are mentioned below.
+  &rightarrow; The goal is to develop a voice control system that responds to the command: "Hello Hal" &rightarrow; It should contain the follwing features which are mentioned below.

 - Features: